taataa/tapspace/api2.md

 Also we could have all the matrix components: { a, b, c, d, x, y }
 We note that { s, r } or { a, b, c, d } define the vector space of the affine plane.

+# Layout managers

+Layout managers are DOM elements that control the positions of their immediate children.
+In contrast, normal affine DOM elements do not manipulate their children.

+Examples of layout managers:
+- viewport: transformations on the view are reflected on the children.
+- perspective viewport: children can be assigned z coordinate.
+- fractal: similar to viewport, with recursive modules

+# Affine Layers

+Layer position is controlled by its parent.
+Layer parent is usually a viewport.
+Host app must give layer positions relative terms because the positions depend on the viewport position.

 # Get positions